"Sorry, but... I'm dead!"

 - In The SpongeBob SquarePants Movie, this happens to SpongeBob and Patrick when they dry out, knowing that even though they didn't get Neptune's crown, they at least made it to Shell City.

 - In The Book Of Life, when Xibalba kills him.
 Manolo has a smile on his face, while he silently said Maria's name.

 Film - Live Action

-The Terminator of Terminator 2: Judgment Day is a variation of this trope.
-Although he could not cry for the boy that he has come to love but must leave, his "thumb up" to encourage John to courageously go on living is no less touching than the above examples.
+- The Terminator of Terminator 2: Judgment Day is a variation of this trope.
+Although he could not cry for the boy that he has come to love but must leave, his "thumbs up" to encourage John to courageously go on living is no less touching than the above examples.

 T-800: I know now why you cry.
 But it is something I can never do.